cal-cmd/crypto-bot-telegram/README.md

 # Telegram DeFi Trading Bot
-> **Note:** This is a demo version, so you will only be able to buy & send funds for full access or redistribution reach out below.
+> **Note:** This is a demo version, so you will only be able to generate a wallet.
 >
 A crypto trading bot supporting multiple wallets with faster trading, tx privacy, and more!
+Stop using bots that charge you 1%+ on each buy & sell and try ours!

+Built for serious traders who need to react quickly to market movements and trade often.

 ## Installing
 To get started with this bot, follow these steps: